wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

    e.
 Wilson/Dan: Convert bash scripts and instructions to create a dev instance of Ruby server running on Ubuntu.

    f.
-Kermit: Define manual procedures and scripts to create a stand-alone Saleforce Trailhead Dev. instance containing metadata and cleansed data from production org sandbox:
+Kermit: Define manual procedures and scripts to create a <strong>stand-alone Saleforce Dev. instance</strong> containing metadata and filtered/cleansed data from production org sandbox:

    ### &nbsp; &nbsp; &nbsp; Administrator: